pablofs20/UMU-5G-real-time-ddos-detection/README.md

 This project uses [SBT](https://www.scala-sbt.org/) for compilation.
 Please refer to the SBT [documentation](https://www.scala-sbt.org/1.x/docs/) to install this software in your machine.

- Compile and launch the conversation processor:
+ To compile and launch the conversation processor, run:
 ```
 $ sbt compile
 $ sbt run